1948 Newfoundland referendums: Newfoundland National Convention

-The London Delegation
+London delegation

 The London delegation, made up of so-called anti-confederates, preferred that Newfoundland become independent rather than join Canada.
 The group left Newfoundland on April 25, 1947, and met with a British delegation headed by the Dominions Secretary, Viscount Addison.
 The British response to the delegation was that it would give no economic help to Newfoundland if it returned to responsible government.
 The leader of the delegation from Newfoundland, Peter Cashin, gave an angry speech to the Convention on May 19 claiming, "A conspiracy existed to sell this country to the Dominion of Canada".

-The Ottawa Delegation
+Ottawa delegation

 The Ottawa delegation, dominated by pro-confederates including Smallwood, preferred a union with Canada to independence.
 The talks between them and Ottawa began on June 24, 1947 with the goal being to stay in Ottawa as long as needed to negotiate good terms for Newfoundland's entry.
 Ottawa was reluctant at first because they felt that the delegation was not an official representation of the Dominion of Newfoundland, but the Federal Cabinet finally decided to begin negotiations on July 18.
 By mid-August, the agreement of draft terms was nearly complete.
 However, with the death of Frank Bridges, Prime Minister William Lyon Mackenzie King's minister from New Brunswick, negotiations effectively ended.
 King refused further discussions until New Brunswick had representation, and so the delegation headed back to St. John's.